masterwithhamza/Advanced-RAG-App-Using-AWS-Bedrock-Streamlit-And-Langchain/README.md

 This project demonstrates the integration of advanced language models and document processing technologies to build an interactive question-answering system based on PDF content.
 By leveraging AWS Bedrock, LangChain, and Streamlit, the project provides a robust solution for extracting insights and answering questions from document text.

+What is Retrieval-Augmented Generation (RAG)?
+RAG combines two key components:

+Retrieval: This part involves searching for relevant information from a large database or collection of documents.
+When a query is given, the system uses a retrieval mechanism to find documents or snippets that are most relevant to the query.
+This step is similar to how a search engine works, pulling up the most relevant web pages for your search terms.

+Generation: After retrieving the relevant documents, a language model generates a response.
+This is done by using the retrieved information as context to produce a more accurate and informed response.
+The language model synthesizes information from the documents and creates a coherent answer to the query.